morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.markdown

 This lesson is about not getting ill.
 And I'm not kidding!

 There's a short story behind it.
-A collie of mine had become a team leader 6 months before I did.
+A colleague of mine had become a team leader 6 months before I did.
 It was his first leadership position and no wonder he was stressed about it.

 After a few weeks, he told me this: _"Listen, I haven't been ill for ages but 2 weeks in this role and I caught a proper cold.
 I don't know what happened, but all of a sudden I couldn't get up from bed for the whole week.
 Can you imagine?"._